tfiers/PkgGraph.jl/docs/src/bg/abbrevs.md

 The DAG layout algorithm of [Graphviz](https://graphviz.org).

-Originally stands for 'Dag-of-Tomorrow' / Dot (as in Dorothy) ([source]).
+Originally stands for 'Dag-of-Tomorrow' and Dot (as in Dorothy) {[source]}.

-Now used as a noun, variably as dot, DOT, or Dot.
+Now used as a noun.
+Variably encountered as dot, DOT, and Dot.

 [source]: https://forum.graphviz.org/t/dot-name-etymology/1367